 We strive to treat each person that comes to us with respect, dignity and compassion and to help them find somewhere to live.
-To find out more about our work, and how you can get involved, please visit the programme website www.twostep.org.uk
+To find out more about our work, and how you can get involved, please visit the Two Step website.

-Listen – Many people are happy to share their story of what happened and what they are trying to do about it.
-They may request something in particular that you can get them – better to ask than to assume.
+Listen: Many people are happy to share their story of what happened and what they are trying to do about it.

-Respond – Depending on what they share you might be able to do something.
-Share what you can do (see below) and ask them if they would like you to do that.
+Respond: Depending on what they share, you might be able to do something.
+Share what you can do (see below) and ask the person if they would like you to help.

-Take Action – You could do something there and then like asking them if they would like something in particular to eat or drink, or that would help them keep warm or cool depending on the weather.
-If you wanted do a bit of research to find out about local organisations, you could use nextmeal.co.uk
+Take Action: You could begin by asking the person if they would like something in particular to eat or drink, or what would help them keep warm or cool depending on the weather.
+Click to send an alert to Streetlink, or — if you need to research local organisations — you could use Next Meal or Homeless Link.

 You can also contact us for advice at 020 7713 7655.